pbklink/motif-core/etc/motif-core.api.md

     export function initialise(): void;
 }

-// Warning: (ae-internal-missing-underscore) The name "GridTableRecordDefinitionStaticInitialise" should be prefixed with an underscore because the declaration is marked as @internal
+// Warning: (ae-internal-missing-underscore) The name "GridTableDefinitionsStaticInitialise" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal (undocumented)
-export namespace GridTableRecordDefinitionStaticInitialise {
+export namespace GridTableDefinitionsStaticInitialise {
     // (undocumented)
     export function initialise(): void;
 }